-This paper focuses on reproducing the conditions of the Tidy Up Here task of the World Robot Summit (WRS) international robotics competition as tidy-up evaluation experiment~\cite{WRS2018}.
-The tidy-up task presented in this study consists of a robot moving objects at wrong positions to their proper places in a room where several objects are scattered.
-In this context, wrong means that the positions are different from the usual tidied positions of the objects.
-In such a case, it is important to plan in which order the objects should be moved to carry out the tidy-up task efficiently.
-For example, it is often inefficient to tidy up first the objects discovered immediately or randomly.
-Rather, an object with the most defined tidied place, or an object at the farthest position from the proper place, will be tidied up first.
-It is also necessary for robots to properly ask the user where to tidy up an object where the place to tidy is indeterminate.
+{ We present a brief introduction of the tidy-up task considered in this study, whose overview is shown in Fig.~{\ref{fig:overview_our_study}}.
+Within the scope of robotic tidy-up tasks, we focus on the planning and ordering of the arrangement of objects. } We reproduce the conditions of the Tidy Up Here task of the WRS 2018, the abovementioned international robotics competition, in our tidy-up evaluation experiment~{\cite{WRS2018}}.
+The tidy-up task presented in this study consists of a robot moving objects located at wrong positions to their appropriate places in a room in which several objects are scattered.
+In this context, wrong implies that the positions of the objects are different from their typical tidied ones.
+In such a case, it is important to plan the order in which objects should be moved to conduct the tidy-up task efficiently.
+For example, it is frequently inefficient to tidy up first the objects noticed immediately or randomly.
+Instead, the object with the most defined tidied place, or the object which is the farthest from its appropriate position, should be tidied up first.
+It is also necessary for robots to suitably ask their users about the place where to tidy up an object when it is indeterminate.

-Unsupervised learning approaches based on probabilistic models will be very effective because objects and their arrangements include uncertainty and vary depending on the home environment.
-General robot systems usually require to be given labeled datasets of the objects and places in advance to tidy up the specific objects of each environment, i.e. the robot should know about the relationships between a specific object and an appropriate place.
-However, it is difficult to prepare such kinds of knowledge in a hand-coded manner.
-Therefore, we consider instead that service robots need to automatically recognize specific objects and learn the places where the objects are regarded as being tidied up in the environment.